inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 tsunamis and volcanic eruptions) that could potentially cause an event or series of events that threaten and disrupt the lives and livelihoods of people.

-In general, the hazard data we use in |project-name| represents a single hazard scenario.
+In general, the hazard data we use in |project_name| represents a single hazard scenario.
 A scenario means that the hazard:

 - is at a particular location